Drug Charges Dismissed in California

 Law enforcement has a variety of investigative tools available in drug cases.
 Persons suspected of possession for sale of controlled substances, including methamphetamine, cocaine, heroin, ecstasy and the possession for sale and cultivation of marijuana are aggressively pursued by the San Diego County District Attorney’s office.
 Successful defense in these cases requires that the drug crimes attorney be familiar with legal and illegal methods used by law enforcement.
 Evidence may be suppressed and the case dismissed where the defense attorney can prove that the police ran afoul of the Fourth Amendment.

 For more information about San Diego drug offenses, legal defenses to drug charges and drug crimes in general, the following related resources are available:

 Get Help from a San Diego Criminal Defense Attorney

-For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego drug crimes attorney.
-Mr. Lombardo provides a free and confidential consultation in cases involving drugs in San Diego, Chula Vista, Coronado, La Jolla, Pacific Beach, Ocean Beach, Lemon Grove, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Poway, Santee, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.
+For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego drug crimes defense attorney.
+Mr. Lombardo provides a free and confidential consultation in cases involving drugs in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, Lemon Grove, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook and throughout San Diego County and the state of California.